Yael Rom: Military career

 Although often referred to as the IAF's first female pilot, this was not the case.
 Rom was among the first women trained and certified by the force and the only one to go on to active service.

 Born in Tel Aviv in 1932, Rom graduated high school in 1950 and was soon drafted into the Israel Defense Forces Youth Corps.
 Along with 29 other members of the corps she passed the IAF pilot examinations and along with six other cadets continued on to the basic pilot's course, alongside Rina Levinson and Ruth Bokbinder, finishing second in her class.
 Initially trained on the Stearman Kaydet, Rom went on to fly twin-engined aircraft and was certified as a flight instructor.
 Rom received her wings on December 27, 1951, graduating the IAF's 5th flying course.
 She was then transferred back to the Youth Corps to instruct future cadets.
 For six months she petitioned the IDF to return to the air force, meeting with considerable resistance, before her request was finally granted.
-In 1953 Rom joined the ranks of the 103rd "Flying Elephants" Squadron, flying the Douglas C-47 Dakota.
+In 1953 Rom joined the ranks of the 103rd "Flying Elephants" Squadron, flying the Douglas C-47 Skytrain.

 After her discharge from the IDF, Rom continued to fly as a reserve pilot.
 She was called up in October 1956 to participate in Operation Machbesh (Press), the Israeli parachute drop that launched the Suez War.
 Rom was the co-pilot of the lead C-47 in the 16-ship formation which dropped Israeli paratroops at the Mitla Pass.
 She spent the rest of the war shuttling supplies to the troops in the Sinai and evacuating the wounded.
 Rom was on board the first aircraft to land at Sharm el-Sheik after its capture by Israeli forces, and dropped paratroops at El-Tor on November 3.

 Rom retired from reserve service in 1962 after the birth of her first daughter, although she had initially failed to report the birth in order to evade the IDF policy of discharging mothers.